ncase/anxiety/scenes/act4.md

 b: If me fighting you sucks, because it doesn't protect you...

-h: But me fighting you *also* sucks, because it just makes you try harder...
+h: But me fighting you *also* sucks, because it just makes you yell louder...

 `bb({eyes:"normal_r"})`